 For more information on Black Alliance for Just Immigration, check out the links below.

 Black Alliance for Just immigration is located at 660 Nostrand Avenue Brooklyn, NY 11216.

 I am currently on my fourth Co-op with the Tandana Foundation in Panecillo, Ecuador.
 The Tandana Foundation is a non-profit organization founded by Anna Taft and it supports community initiatives of various kind such as healthcare programs, women’s literacy, water resources, construction of cotton banks, community centers, income generation projects, food security, and establishment of community garden and other programs in the communities of Highland Ecuador and Mali’s Dogon country.
 I became interested in this Co-op because the foundation works in my home country (Mali) and I wanted to see first hand the amazing work it is doing in collaboration with Indigenous groups in Highland Ecuador.

 I am a storytelling intern and my job description includes documenting the work Tandana does here in Ecuador and also in Mali.
-My main tasks mainly consist of creating a story map of Tandana’s work in Mali, interviewing students recipients of the Tandana Foundation Scholarship, writing blog posts about the different Tandana projects I am participating in, participating in the Healthcare Volunteer Venture (HCVV) and in the Gardening Volunteer Venture (GVV).
+My main tasks mainly consist of creating a story map of Tandana’s work in Mali, interviewing students recipients of the Tandana Foundation Scholarship, writing blog posts about the different Tandana projects I am participating in the Healthcare Volunteer Venture (HCVV) and in the Gardening Volunteer Venture (GVV).